Michaelgathara/gl_challenge/README.md

 2. Acquire [OpenAI API Keys](https://playground.openai.com)
     - Copy the `.env.example` file while renaming to `.env` and paste your API key in the `VITE_OPENAI_API_KEY` slot
+    - You can also choose your model of choice

 3. Install dependencies: